FanDuel Racing Promo Code: Preakness Stakes $500 No Sweat Bet

 Race of the Day

-You can opt in and place a win bet on the featured Race of the Day.
-If your horse comes in second or third, you’ll get up to $5 back in bonus bets.
-It’s a simple way to stay in the action — even if your pick falls just short.
+Place a win bet on the featured Race of the Day, and if your horse comes in second or third, you’ll get up to $5 back in bonus bets.
+It’s a nice way to get a kickback, even if your horse doesn’t win.

 Money Back Special

-Enjoy added confidence on select races with the Money Back Special.
-Place a win bet, and if your horse finishes second or third, you’ll receive up to $10 back in bonus bets.
-To qualify, the race must have at least six runners.
+FanDuel Racing’s Money Back Special allows you to place a win bet, and if your horse finishes second or third, you’ll receive up to $10 back in bonus bets.
+To qualify, the race needs at least six runners.
 For third-place coverage, a minimum of eight starters is required.

 How to claim a $500 no sweat bet from FanDuel Racing